Trigger Point Exercises for Neck Pain

 The verdict is still out on a consensus in medical literature regarding what constitutes a trigger point and how they develop, because all of that is still being studied.
 However, most definitions do tend to describe a trigger point as consisting of the following:

-By incorporating exercises that target their specific trigger points, such as those shared above by Southwest Physical Therapy for the neck and back, many people have found relief from trigger point pain.
-Southwest Physical Therapy has successful treatment programs for relieving every kind of pain and limited mobility.
+By incorporating exercises that target their specific trigger points, such as those shared above by Southwest Myofascial Release for the neck and back, many people have found relief from trigger point pain.
+Southwest Myofascial Release has successful treatment programs for relieving every kind of pain and limited mobility.
 Visit us in Brooklyn, NYC.